nkoshimoto/genulens/input_files/source_photometry/parsec_cmd/README.md

 `genstars` treats age and metallicity as properties baked into one preprocessed mass-luminosity table per component.
 It does not sample metallicity at runtime.

-The `genulens` source-prior layer should keep that behavior available as a compatibility mode, then add a new mode where metallicity is sampled or conditioned explicitly and the stellar properties are read from a PARSEC/CMD grid.
+The `genulens` source-prior layer keeps that behavior available as a compatibility mode, and adds a new mode where metallicity is sampled or conditioned explicitly and the stellar properties are read from `metallicity_grid/`.

 ## Citations